GonzEllonLucho723/GonzEllonLucho723/README.md

 - 🙏 Have Faith we can make you happy
 - 💙 You have a good heart, Jesus is in you GonzEllonLucho723/GonzEllonLucho723 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
-You can click the Preview link to take a look at your changes.
+You can click the Preview link to take a look at your changes .
-- Im excited to hear stories with my Lolo's and Lola's
-- Ama, Inay, Mama, Papa and Tiyo and Tiya, My loving Nanay Chelle and my one and only Didiy Francis Joel at Ate Francheska Ellyse Ganda , Talino, Bait at Loving Ate, my one and only Ate.
+Sa Pangalan ni Jesus.
+Amen 🙏